 - Each week, there are more than 1,800 new cases of dementia in Australia; approximately one person every 6 minutes.
 This is expected to grow to 7,400 new cases each week by 2050

-- There are approximately 25,100 people in Australia with Younger Onset Dementia (a diagnosis of dementia under the age of 65; including people as young as 30)
+- There are approximately 25,100 people in Australia with Early Onset Dementia (a diagnosis of dementia under the age of 65; including people as young as 30)

 - Almost one in ten people over 65 have dementia

 So what can you do if you suspect that one of your employees is showing early warning signs of dementia?
-You have a ‘duty of care’ for all employees – including this one.
-Imagine, if their forgetfulness caused an accident, injury or death of another employee.
+You have a ‘duty of care’ for all employees – including workers with suspected dementia.
+Imagine, if their forgetfulness caused an accident, injury, or death of another employee.
 You could be liable.
 The challenge is that this can be a very awkward conversation to have.

 Things to do to protect you, your business and your employees: